Alignment & Synergy - Trimpact

 Alignment & Synergy

 Currently, multiple donors are funding many organisations to execute various projects.
 However, despite all the funds provided and the goodwill of the actors, if we are honest, development projects in sub-Saharan Africa and many other parts of the world, including developed countries, did not match the expectations.
 As illustrated below, people increasingly recognise that these projects are all too frequently executed in isolation, even in the same territory.
 The consequence is limited impact and waste of time and money.
-Or to give two practical examples, farmers were confronted with multiple, sometimes even conflicting, messages and baseline studies executed in the district in the same year by two organisations.
+To give two practical examples, farmers were confronted with multiple, sometimes even conflicting, messages and baseline studies executed in the district in the same year by two organisations.

 Actual situation: work in silo's